RobertBowie/neuralquest/README.md

-# networkFlambe
+# NeuralQuest
-A teaching platform that caters to educating people about neural networks.
+A teaching platform that caters to educating developers about neural networks.

 ## Team